GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-collection-page/index.md

 ## Tag content

-Make sure all posts / articles / docs that will be bart of the collection are tagged with the chosen tag (e.g. `tags: [“capabilities”]`).
+Make sure to tag all posts / articles / docs that will be part of the collection with the chosen tag (for example, `tags: [“capabilities”]`).

 ## Create collection landing page